-Best Streaming Devices 2020
+Stream with the best devices of 2021

 - No HDMI cable in the box

-NVIDIA Shield TV's upscaling AI makes it the best choice for 4K TV owners who want to upscale their 1080p streaming channels.

-Best Remote Control: Roku Ultra
+Best remote control: Roku Ultra

 Roku is one of the most popular streaming brands in the world because of its near-universal compatibility with various apps and tech companies.
-The Roku Ultra, its new 2020 streaming device, hosts all of the major streaming platforms, just added Bluetooth 5.0 support to connect with any phone and works with both your Alexa or Google Assistant speakers.
+The Roku Ultra hosts all of the major streaming platforms, just added Bluetooth 5.0 support to connect with any phone, and works with both your Alexa or Google Assistant speakers.
 Moreover, Roku has plans to add AirPlay 2 and HomeKit support in the near future, making it a good future-proofed choice for Apple users.

 It's also true that the Roku Ultra is somewhat pricey, considering the Roku Streaming Stick+ also offers 4K HDR video at half the price, and neither has an embedded voice assistant.
 Yet we still consider the Roku Ultra the best Roku device to buy.
 The cheaper Stick+ model lacks the Ultra's USB port for expandable storage, 100 Mbps ethernet port, Bluetooth connectivity, and vastly improved remote control.